farant/catholic-3rd-millennium/README.md

          begin to be too physically isolated from the "on the ground reality" that their decision making is affecting.

-6. Do we live in a world of mostly perfect governments?
+6. How can we categorize the ways a government can be imperfect?
 6.1.
+We can classify the imperfections of a government as either imperfections of scope,
+     structure or governing.

+7. What are the imperfections of scope?
+7.1 Being too geographically large is an imperfection of scope.
+7.2 Incorporating too many people is an imperfection of scope.

+8. What are the imperfections of structure?
+8.1.
+A disordered relationship to Christ's church.
+8.2.
+A disordered relationship to the sovereign family.
+8.3.
+A disordered relationship to other important
+     human systems.
+8.4.
+Lack of ability to exercise force
+8.5.
+Lack of ability to legislate laws when needed 8.6.
+Lack of ability to adjudicate

+9. What are the imperfections of governing?
+9.1.
+A government can be imperfect due to immoral law.
+9.2.
+A government can be imperfect due to abuse of it's ability to exercise force.
+9.3.
+A government can be imperfect if it fails to enforce the law.
+9.5.
+A government can be disordered if it tries to achieve goods outside of its
+     natural purpose.
+9.6.
+A government can be imperfect if it fails to adapt its laws prudently to
+     to the practical realities in which it governs.

+7. Do we live in a world of mostly perfect governments?
+7.1.
 No, we live in a world of very imperfect governments.
-6.1.1.
-Almost every government in the world is far too large
+7.1.1.
+Almost every government in the world is far too large 7.1.2.
+Almost every government in the world is imperfect in all the ways enumerated above in 6.1 through 6.9.

-7. What are the negative consequences of imperfect governments?
+8. What are the negative consequences of imperfect governments?
-7.1 Imperfect governments are ripe for demonic manipulation
+8.1 Imperfect governments are ripe for demonic manipulation

-8. Why are imperfect governments ripe for demonic manipulation?
+9. Why are imperfect governments ripe for demonic manipulation?
-8.1.
+9.1.
 Demons generally are able to succeed at severely corrupting a small number of
      people, succeed at moderately corrupting a moderate number of people, and succeed at lying to a great number of people.
-8.2.
+9.2.
 In a human system are the inviduals demons target for severe corruption distributed
      at random?
-8.2.1.
+9.2.1.
 No, in a human system demons will specifically target the individuals with the
-       greatest power to warp the system towards evil 8.3.
+       greatest power to warp the system towards evil 9.3.
 In a more imperfect government (i.e. a "larger" government) individuals targeted for severe corruption have the potential to exercise evil over a greater number people with less natural checks that would be available to correct or remove that individual from power as there would be in a more perfect government.

-9. What is the purpose of the special powers that government has relative to other human systems?
+10. What is the purpose of the special powers that government has relative to other human systems?
-9.1.
+10.1.
 A government exists to mediate between its citizens and families as well as it can
       to protect them from the negative affects of fallen human nature, demonic corruption and to resolve disputes between individuals when these functions cannot be accomplished by any other human system.

-10. Do imperfect governments only use their special powers for their intended purposes?
+11. Do imperfect governments only use their special powers for their intended purposes?
-10.1.
+11.1.
 No, one of the primary ways that imperfect governments are distorted as a system
       is to wield their special power in ways that are outside of the scope of their special purpose.
-10.1.1.
+11.1.1.
 Are all cases of a government using its special powers outside of their scope due
         to demonic corruption?
-10.1.1.1.
+11.1.1.1.
 No, this distortion of government can also be caused by fallen human nature or
           by well-intentioned individuals trying to use the powers of government to accomplish some kind of good.
-10.1.2.
+11.1.2.
 If a government's powers are used to accomplish an objective moral good that is
         outside of the natural scope of the government's purpose is that act morally good?
-10.1.2.1.
+11.1.2.1.
 No, it is not morally good due to the principal of the integral good.
 Disordered
           means lead to disordered outcomes.
 ```